-- A. Non-compliant (BA) months accumulate when the member is NOT meeting ABAWD work requirements.
-Pro-rated months are not counted as a non-compliant month. - 1.
+- (1) - A. Noncompliant (BA) months accumulate when the member is NOT meeting ABAWD work requirements.
+Pro-rated months are not counted as a noncompliant month.
+A month in which an ABAWD is ineligible for not meeting the ETP work requirement is not counted as a noncompliant month as the member is not active. - 1.
 ABAWDs who accumulate 3 BA months within a 36-month period are ineligible for future benefits unless the member complies or becomes exempt from ABAWD requirements.
 BA months do not have to be consecutive. - 2.
-The system tracks compliant and non-compliant months for all ABAWDs who are issued benefits.
+The system tracks compliant and noncompliant months for all ABAWDs who are issued benefits.
 Manual tracking of these months is not required. - 3.
 At each issuance the system determines the number of BA months an ABAWD has at that particular issuance.
-The system recalculates cases on the first workday of the issuance month.
+The system recalculates cases on the first work day of the issuance month.
 ABAWDS who are identified as having accumulated 3 BA months are generated a notice of ineligibility. - B. ABAWDs accumulating 3 BA months are: - 1.
 Ineligible household members; - 2.
-[Removed from the SNAP Eligibility Determination Group (EDG) effective the following month or discontinued if there are no remaining eligible household members; - 3.
-Included in income and resource consideration of the remaining household member's eligibility; income of ineligible ABAWDS is to be pro-rated; deductions are to be pro-rated IF the ineligible ABAWD is billed or responsible for paying the expense; and] - 4.
+Removed from the case effective the following month or discontinued if there are no remaining eligible household members; - 3.
+[Included in income and resource consideration of the remaining household member's eligibility; income of ineligible ABAWDS is to be prorated; deductions are to be pro-rated IF the ineligible alien is billed or responsible for paying the expense; and] - 4.
 Mailed a notice of ineligibility.

-MS 2750 ABAWD BONUS MONTHS
+ABAWD BONUS MONTHS